Vacuum tube: Reliability

-The longest recorded valve life was earned by a Mazda AC/P pentode valve (serial No. 4418) in operation at the BBC's main Northern Ireland transmitter at Lisnagarvey.
+The longest recorded valve life was of a Mazda AC/P pentode valve (serial No. 4418) in operation at the BBC's main Northern Ireland transmitter at Lisnagarvey.
 The valve was in service from 1935 until 1961 and had a recorded life of 232,592 hours.
 The BBC maintained meticulous records of their valves' lives with periodic returns to their central valve stores.